 Abiotic and biotic factors structuring food webs

-This collaborative project with Prof. Owen Lewis (University of Oxford) utilizes a novel food web model system of wild Drosophila species and their parasitoids to answer fundamental questions in community ecology.
+This project utilizes a novel food web model system of wild Drosophila species and their parasitoids to answer fundamental questions in community ecology.
 We are surveying the focal food webs along environmental gradients in tropical Australia and Papua New Guinea using modern DNA metabarcoding methods, establishing the role of symbiotic bacteria in food webs, and disentangling the factors structuring the food webs using field and laboratory experiments.

 The role of microbial symbionts in food webs

 Bacterial symbionts of insects are abundant and diverse, and have numerous effects on their hosts' biology.
 We have recently reviewed how insect endosymbionts might affect the structure and dynamics of insect communities.
 We have also contributed to global analysis of distribution of symbiotic bacteria and have shown that symbiotic bacteria protect hosts against parasitoids and pathogens under natural field conditions.